swiftlang/swift-evolution/proposals/0056-trailing-closures-in-guard.md

 ## Alternatives considered

-There are three primary alternatives: do nothing, expand the scope of ‘if' and ‘while’ conditions as well, and significantly change the syntax of `guard`.
+There are four primary alternatives:

  * *Do nothing*: It can be argued that this change would make `guard` inconsistent with the restrictions of `if` and `while` and that inconsistency would be